- State and Local Officials

-Before joining BGR, William worked in Georgia Governor Nathan Deal’s Office of Executive Counsel during the 2013 legislative session.
-He also served on 2012 GOP Presidential nominee Mitt Romney’s campaign as Georgia Political Coordinator where he oversaw grassroots operations in the state and also assisted in the campaign’s Southeast Volunteer Deployment Program.
-From 2007 through 2009, William worked in the Republican National Committee’s (RNC) Finance Department where he founded and managed a donor group for young professionals.
-In that role, he planned and executed various fundraising events throughout the country with members of Congress as well as the President.
+Before joining the White House in 2018, William served as a Vice President at BGR Group, where he practiced at the federal, state and local levels.
+Prior to his tenure at BGR, William worked in Georgia Governor Nathan Deal’s Office of Executive Counsel.
+He also served on 2012 GOP Presidential nominee Mitt Romney’s campaign as Georgia Political Coordinator where he oversaw grassroots operations in the state and assisted in the campaign’s Southeast Volunteer Deployment Program.
+From 2007 through 2009, William worked in the Republican National Committee’s (RNC) Finance Department where he started and managed a donor group for young professionals.
+In that role, he planned and executed various fundraising events throughout the country with senior officials, including the President of the United States and members of Congress.

 A native of Thomasville, GA, William received a BA from the University of Virginia in 2007 and a JD from the University of Georgia School of Law in 2012.